Land of Toys: The Land of Toys in the original novel

-When the children become donkeys, the Coachman and his minions would sell these donkeys to different farms, salt mines, circuses, and any other place that would make use of the donkeys they receive.
-The Coachman sells Pinocchio to a circus and sells Candlewick to a farmer who's donkey just died.
+When the children become donkeys, the Coachman and his minions would sell these donkeys to farms, salt mines, circuses, and markets.
+The Coachman sells Pinocchio to a circus and sells Candlewick to a farmer whose donkey just died.

 Some commentators have said that the sudden, yet completely clean (no graphic, obscene, or overtly scary descriptions are used) transformation can seem terrifying to younger children.
 Adaptations of the scene have been hailed as too frightening for certain age groups.

-When framed in the context of the late 19th century, the chapters set in the Land of Toys also serve as social commentary: abandoning school means securing oneself a future with no other way to make a living but through hard back-breaking labor, and there are plenty of people (like the ruthless coachman) who will always try to take advantage of that.
-Alternatively, it could be taken to mean that those who avoid education and responsibility and lead irresponsible lives end up making metaphorical and colloquial "stupid" of themselves.
+When framed in the context of the late 19th century, the chapters set in the Land of Toys also serve as social commentary: abandoning school means securing oneself a future with no other way to make a living but through hard back-breaking labor, and there are plenty of people (like the ruthless Coachman) who will always try to take advantage of that.
+Alternatively, it could be taken to mean that those who avoid education and responsibility and lead irresponsible lives end up making metaphorical and colloquial "jackasses" of themselves.

 Adaptations

 In some film versions of the story, Pinocchio is not fully transformed into a donkey.
 In the 1940 Disney version, for example, the transformation is arrested by his escape from the island after he's grown donkey ears and a tail.
-In The Adventures of Pinocchio (1996), Pinocchio is not affected by the Terra Magica's cursed water as it leaks out holes in his (wooden) chest.
+In The Adventures of Pinocchio (1996), Pinocchio is not affected by the Terra Magica's cursed water as it leaks out holes in his (wooden) chest, due to a scuffle between Lampwick and an unidentified boy over a gun earlier at the funfair game.
 He grows donkey ears after riding the roller coaster.
 In Geppetto (2000), the roller coaster is again the cause of Pinocchio's transformation and the puppet does fully take on donkey form.
 However, he turns back into human form when he later jumps overboard in an attempt to save Geppetto from being swallowed by the whale.